-Wind Energy: It is unlikely that any of the three proposed offshore wind power generation project would not be developed due to overlap with the potential MHI IFKW critical habitat area, and BOEM staff note that the projects cannot be moved outside of the area under consideration for critical habitat designation.
+Wind Energy: Unless the development of offshore wind power is prohibited or requires costprohibitive mitigation measures in the MHI IFKW critical habitat area, it is unlikely that any of the three proposed offshore wind power generation projects would not be developed due to overlap with the MHI IFKW critical habitat area, and BOEM staff note that the projects cannot be moved outside of the critical habitat designation.
 However, given the time required to develop such projects and the uncertainty related to the current progress of these, there is a possibility that these projects may not be developed within the 10-year period of analysis of this study.
 Further, monitoring studies may be recommended due to the presence of MHI IFKW and other listed species in the area, but the costs associated with those are considered baseline.
 Therefore, the most likely additional potential costs to energy development related to MHI IFKW critical habitat designation would be the additional costs associated with Section 7 consultations.

 The analysis anticipates one formal Section 7 consultation for each of the three projects.
-While these consultations would occur absent the potential MHI IFKW critical habitat designation, the cost of the additional effort required to consider the potential critical habitat designation during these consultations will be incremental.
+While these consultations would occur absent the MHI IFKW critical habitat designation, the cost of the additional effort required to consider the critical habitat designation during these consultations will be incremental.
 Therefore, a reasonable estimate of cost impact to the three proposed wind energy projects could range between \$0, assuming none of these projects are developed within the 10-year period of analysis, and approximately \$16,000 in current (2016) dollars, if all three projects are developed between 2020 and 2037 and one formal Section 7 consultation occurs in 2020 for each project.
 Over the 10-year period of analysis, the present value of these costs would be between \$0 and \$15,000 using a 3 percent discount rate, and from \$0 to \$13,000 using a 7 percent discount rate.
 The administrative costs associated with the formal Section 7 consultations would be shared among NMFS, BOEM, and private energy project developers.

-Wave Energy: The costs associated with additional Section 7 consultations required by potential MHI IFKW critical habitat designation for any of the proposed wave energy projects are uncertain at this time.
-However, these would likely include the time of a full-time employee for at least 1 year to meet all consultation requirements, which would cost \$250,000 in current (2016) dollars, at a minimum.6 The greatest costs, which are not quantifiable at this time, would be the time delay due to the consultation requirements.
-Because of the uncertainty regarding the likelihood of these consultations, as well as uncertainty associated with the requirements of such consultations for these projects, this analysis does not quantify these costs.
-As the only ocean thermal energy conversion (OTEC) project, existing or planned, is a land-based experimental plant, there is no interaction with the potential critical habitat designated area.
-Therefore, there are no associated costs.
-However, there are potential unspecified costs related to potential future project development.
+- Wave Energy: The costs associated with additional Section 7 consultations required by MHI IFKW critical habitat designation for any of the proposed wave energy projects are uncertain at this time.
+However, these would likely include the time of a full-time employee for at least 1 year to meet all consultation requirements, which would cost \$250,000 in current (2016) dollars, at a minimum.10 The greatest costs, which are not quantifiable at this time, would be the device deployment postponement due to the consultation requirements.
+Because of the uncertainty regarding the likelihood of these consultations, as well as uncertainty associated with the requirements of such consultations for these projects, this analysis does not quantify these costs. - Ocean Thermal Energy Conversion: The existing OTEC project is a land-based experimental plant, and does not overlap with the critical habitat designation area.
+Future OTEC project development is uncertain; however, if planned in areas near or overlapping the designation it could result in costs (e.g., administrative consultation costs).
+At this time, with no additional plans specified, there are no costs attributed to OTEC development as a result of this designation.